atet/unity/README.md

    [![.img/step01b.png](.img/step01b.png)](#nolink)

-   * On the left-hand menu, select "Installs" then click on the blue "ADD" button on the right, choose "Unity 2019.2.15f1", and click on "NEXT".
+   * On the left-hand menu, select "Installs" then click on the blue "ADD" button on the right, choose "Unity 2019.2.15f1" (or latest if you do not see this version), and click on "NEXT".

    [![.img/step01c.png](.img/step01c.png)](#nolink)